 - The term “may” is used in the permissive sense.

-- The term “Chief Judicial Officer” means a College official authorized by the Vice President for Enrollment Services and Dean of Students to be responsible for the ongoing or temporary administration of the Student Code.
+- The term “Chief Conduct Officer” means a Mississippi College official authorized by the Vice President for Enrollment Services and Dean of Students to be responsible for the ongoing or temporary administration of the Mississippi College Student Code of Conduct.

-- The term “policy” is defined as the written regulations of the College as found in, but not limited to, the Student Code, the Mississippi College Student Handbook, written Residence Life material, and Graduate/Undergraduate Catalogs, and any additional materials otherwise published or disseminated as policy.
+- The term “policy” is defined as the written regulations of Mississippi College as found in, but not limited to, the Mississippi College Student Code of Conduct, The Mississippi College Tomahawk (Student Handbook), written Residence Life material, the Graduate Catalog, the Undergraduate Catalog, and any additional materials otherwise published or disseminated as policy.

-- The terms “academic honesty,” which includes but is not limited to prohibitive acts such as “plagiarism” and “cheating,” is addressed in Policy 2.19: Academic Honesty in the MC Policies and Procedures Manual.
+- The term “academic honesty” which includes but it is not limited to prohibitive acts such as “plagiarism” and “cheating” is addressed in Policy 2.19: Academic Honesty in the Mississippi College Policies and Procedures Manual.
 The following is taken from that policy: